Looking to shake up your company's strategy, but not sure where to start? Read our article on finding your WHY.

 2. Form a Powerful Coalition

-When a business begins its journey with Spotlight Reporting’s suite of tools, there’s at least one person who our tools really resonate with.
+For example when a business begins its journey with Spotlight Reporting’s suite of tools, there’s at least one person who our tools really resonate with.
 This person naturally steps into the role of “Spotlight Champion”, and becomes the go-to expert within the company on using Spotlight Reporting.

 Always encourage people who your proposed change resonates with, and make them part of the leadership team for the process, if they aren’t already.
-Once formed, your "change coalition" needs to work together, to continue to build urgency and momentum around the need for change.
+Once formed, your "change coalition" needs to work together to continue to build urgency and momentum around the need for change.

 To strengthen chances for success:

 - Ask for commitment from your change coalition.

 - Work on team building within your change coalition.

 - Have daily stand ups to ensure you’re communicating regularly.